gmocciaro/gc-notes/README.md

 # gc-notes
-Add personal notes on every internet pages (google chrome plugin)
+Add personal notes on every internet pages (google chrome extension)

-This plugin will allow you to annotate stuff in every internet pages, so you don't have to remember a specific information when you'll back in the same page (e.g. you have to close a video you're watching?
+This extension will allow you to annotate stuff in every internet pages, so you don't have to remember a specific information when you'll back in the same page (e.g. you have to close a video you're watching?
 Write down the minute you stopped, so you can read that later and start form there).

 You can choose to take a note in the specific page you are visiting, or in the whole website, so you will find the note in every page of that specific website.
 Don't mind to close the browser!
 The note will stand there, even if you turn off your PC, even after one year (unless you change PC or manually delete the record)!